arangodb/arangojs/README.md

 * **excludeSystem**: `boolean` (Default: `true`)

   Whether system collections should be excluded.
+Note that this option will be ignored because truncating system collections is not supported anymore for some system collections.

 **Examples**